Tuesday, March 21, 2006

 What follows is going to explain the process of configuring the connection between a Windows XP PC with a

-bluetooth USB adapter and a Tungsten E2.
+USB bluetooth adapter and a Tungsten E2.
 Some initial considerations, to avoid problems:

-- On the other hand, if we are using a Tungsten T, it is important to have installed PalmTungstenTUpdate_enUS.prc file, which is an update that Palm released at the time, and can be downloaded from their website.
+- On the other hand, if we are using a Tungsten T, it is important PalmTungstenTUpdate_enUS.prc have installed the file, which is an update that Palm released at the time, and can be downloaded from their website.

 Once you have made these checks, we can begin the process: